codess-aus/pycon-thailand/docs/the-superperson.md

 ![The Superperson](assets/superperson.jpg)

-The Superperson tries to do it all—coding, teaching, leading, and more.
+The Superperson tries to do it all—coding, teaching, leading, family, and more.
 This can lead to exhaustion and feeling overwhelmed.

 ---